meazitiruneh/RSN-Hemorrage-Detection/README.md

 - **Model Architecture**: A lightweight CNN architecture is implemented, featuring two convolutional layers followed by fully connected layers.
 This architecture is efficient yet effective for the task of hemorrhage classification.

-- **Evaluation Metrics**: We evaluate the model performance using accuracy, precision, recall, F1-score, and confusion matrix to understand both overall and per-class performance.
+- **Evaluation Metrics**: The model performance is evaluated using accuracy, precision, recall, F1-score, and confusion matrix to understand both overall and per-class performance.

 - **Training with Validation**: The model is trained on 80% of the data with validation on 10% of the data.
 The best-performing model is saved for further evaluation on the test dataset.